 Perform adjustment and replacement Work with materials of the same type and quality as outlined in the Contract Drawings and Section 02935 - Planting of Trees, Shrubs and Ground Covers.
 Replacement Work will have a warranty of the same length with the same conditions as outlined in Section 02935 - Planting of Trees Shrubs and Ground Covers.
 The renewed warranty shall commence from the time of approval of the replacement work by the Region.

 Replace plant stock that is dead, or not in a flourishing growing state, or does not meet the Specifications.
 Remove dead stock immediately.
 Replace stock at the proper time during the next planting season.
-Tag or mark replacement material in a permanently visible manner, and notify the Consultant in writing of the date upon which the replacement was planted.
+Tag or mark replacement material in a permanently visible manner and notify the Consultant in writing of the date upon which the replacement was planted.
 Include a sketch showing the location of replaced plants.

 After settlement has occurred at planting pits, fill in to the specified grade with planting soil mixture.